WASP3D/Communication-Sample/README.md

 Run the Communication Sample SDK:
 After completing the above steps, you can now run the Communication Sample SDK for testing or development.

+To run the sample, you will use the following commands:

+breakstart – to start timer on the scene. breakstart;5 – to start the timer on the scene and set the countdown time to 5 seconds. breakstop – to stop the timer and out the animation.